angrypie/moony-launcher/README.md

 ## TODO

 ### History
-- [ ] Persist requests to history and use simple search
+- [ ] Fuzzy search for entries in history using nucleo crate
-- [ ] Fuzzy search for entries in history
+- [x] Persist requests to history and use simple search

 ### UI